Consumer Education

 Partners in Caring seminar for faith leaders

-This one-day seminar is designed to help faith leaders support seriously ill and dying individuals and their families.
-Developed
+This one-day seminar is designed to help faith leaders support seriously ill and dying individuals

 - concepts in setting goals for care near the end of life